sofia-sip/su_wait.h File Reference

 Timeout function type.

-typedef su_port_s su_port_t
+typedef struct su_port_s su_port_t

 Port type.